-1) A 16-week, God-centered, Bible-based curriculum is taught weekly in compound (slum) churches around Lusaka that applies the Bible to the issue of HIV/AIDS-related issues and domestic abuse.
+1) A 16-lesson, God-centered, Bible-based curriculum is taught weekly in compound (slum) churches around Lusaka that applies the Bible to the issue of HIV/AIDS-related issues and domestic abuse.
 Our lessons include:

 - A Broad Overview of HIV/AIDS

-- The Pre-Eminence of the Bible in HIV Ministry
+- The Pre-Eminence of the Bible in HIV/AIDS Ministry

 - How to Share God’s Word